All our fancy gadgetry is effectively useless outside controlled environments, and it sucks.

 I’d be lucky to have network connectivity at all, so expectations were low and many a blissful hour was spent shaving pet yaks of various descriptions in a tiny little archipelago of manually synced folders.
 If there was any form of connectivity, then I’d go to town on my e-mail and look at a few websites (there weren’t that many anyway).

-Things went pretty much downhill from there. tethering and GPRS made it harder to lack connectivity (but, even today, not at all impossible), but laptops became beefier, more powerful, and… hotter.
+Things went pretty much downhill from there.
+Bluetooth tethering and GPRS made it harder to lack connectivity (but, even today, not at all impossible), but laptops became beefier, more powerful, and… hotter.

 In a country where 40˚C (104˚F) is common enough indoors, using any kind of laptop in Summertime is a fair bit more than bothersome – not to mention lugging it about, of course.

-The is just easier.
+The iPad is just easier.
 I whip it out and it’s instantly ready - no boot time, no slow tenderizing of my lap and unmentionables at near 50˚C, no hangups, no fiddling with modems, no hassles.

-Packing an external keyboard is a no-brainer (I have a Logitech Ultrathin Keyboard Cover, which despite lacking an Esc key is hands down the best keyboard out there for travelling), and I can deal with just about anything using apps alone, so I never looked back.
+key is hands down the best keyboard out there for travelling), and I can deal with just about anything using iOS apps alone, so I never looked back.

 The downside is that it’s pretty hard to develop non-web stuff on it.

-I can sketch out application logic in Pythonista, code in Textastic, etc., but running and testing anything but and without a remote machine is a right pain, so I maintain a cheap VPS for the single purpose of developing on the move – I log in to a ultra-fast, custom-built RDP-over-SSH session via Jump Desktop and have a “normal” environment at my disposal (more on that in a few days, but here’s the Vagrant setup for it).
+I can sketch out application logic in Pythonista, code in Textastic, etc., but running and testing anything but JavaScript and Python without a remote machine is a right pain, so I maintain a cheap VPS for the single purpose of developing on the move – I log in to a ultra-fast, custom-built RDP-over-SSH session via Jump Desktop and have a “normal” Linux environment at my disposal (more on that in a few days, but here’s the Vagrant setup for it).

 But there’s nothing quite like having local storage and a (truly local) UNIX prompt, so I’ve been leaning toward replacing my 2008 MacBook with something else.
 A smaller, (literally) cooler something.